-- All meals as listed in itinerary
+- All meals, as indicated in the itinerary.

-- All entrance fees
+- All entrance fees.

-- Sightseeing as per itinerary
+- Sightseeing as per itinerary.

-- Transportation by 4WD vehicle
+- Transportation by a 4WD vehicle.

-- English speaking tour guide
+- English speaking local tour guide.

-- Daily supply of bottled water
+- Daily supply of drinking water.

-Trip does not Include
+The trip does not Include

-- International airfare
+- International airfare.

-- Travel insurance
+- Travel insurance.

-- Excess baggage charge, airport taxes and fees
+- Excess baggage charge, airport taxes, and fees.

-- Single room supplement
+- Single room supplement.

 Trip Difficulty Level

-Although, no extreme adventures are involved, this is also not the trip for luxury and leisure seekers.
-You should be willing to walk, hike and prepared for long day drives on dirt roads.
+Although no extreme adventures are involved, this is also not the trip for luxury and leisure seekers.
+You should be willing to walk, hike, and prepared for long day drives on dirt roads.
 Outside Ulaanbaatar, roads are unpaved, so they are bumpy and can be dusty as well.
-Please, bring the pollution mask to protect your nose and mouth to avoid inhaling the dust.
+Please bring the pollution mask to protect your nose and mouth to avoid inhaling the dust.